katahiromz/ImeStudy/README.md

 The new-style IME of new design is called as TIP.
 A TIP is a DLL file, that is built with many COM objects and interfaces.
 The filename extension of a TIP is usually `.dll`.
+Strictly saying, a TIP is not an IME file (Not IMM IME nor CTF IME!).

 ## What is `msctfime.ime`?